 On the day of our Baptism, Christ adopts us as His children, cleansing us of all sin and allowing us to partake in the life of His Church.
 It is our spiritual birthday.
 What day could be more important?
 Celebrating baptisms helps us remember who we are, and whose we are.

 Suggestion: Keep a calendar of the dates you, your spouse, and your children are/were baptized.
-On each of these birthdays, bake a cake, cupcakes, or some other favorite dessert, and sing “Happy Birthday.”
+On each of these days, bake a cake, cupcakes, or some other favorite dessert, and sing “Happy Birthday.”
 Invite godparents/sponsors to join in the celebration with you!

 8. Discuss the Sermon on the drive home

 The drive home from church is the perfect time to discuss the priest’s sermon with your children.
 Making sure children understand the message of Scripture is key to their growth as Orthodox Christians.

 Suggestion: Ask your children to explain the sermon in their own words, and ask more questions as they go along.
 You can also ask them about what they learned in Sunday School.
 Another fun thing you can try: condense the sermon into one short sentence, and then stick it on the refrigerator.
 This way, the family sees it every time they pass by.
 They can reflect on the Gospel message throughout the week!

 9. Teach your children to tithe